concordion/concordion-website/cubano/browser/index.md

 If proxy settings have been configured for the project, WebDriver Manager will be configured to use the proxy settings.

 WebDriver manager supports a number of settings to customise its behaviour.
-Any settings in the configuration files starting with 'wdm.' will be passed to WebDriver Manager, documentation for these settings can be found at [https://github.com/bonigarcia/webdrivermanager]( - ).
+Any settings in the configuration files starting with 'wdm.' will be passed to WebDriver Manager, documentation for these settings can be found at [https://github.com/bonigarcia/webdrivermanager](https://github.com/bonigarcia/webdrivermanager).

 Some recommend settings for use in your project, particularly if you're on a corporate network where your user files end up on the network rather than your PC are:

     wdm.targetPath=/path/to/keep/WebDriverManager

-If you do not wish to have the drivers downloaded and/or updated automatically you will need to set and place the required driver files in 'wdm.targetPath' yourself
+If you do not wish to have the drivers downloaded and/or updated automatically you will need to set and place the required driver files in `wdm.targetPath` yourself

     wdm.forceCache=true